envoyproxy/ratelimit/README.md

 Each descriptor in a descriptor list must have a key.
 It can also optionally have a value to enable a more specific match.
 The "rate_limit" block is optional and if present sets up an actual rate limit rule.
 See below for how the rule is defined.
 If the rate limit is not present and there are no nested descriptors, then the descriptor is effectively whitelisted.
-Otherwise, nested descriptors can be used to allow for more complex matches and rate limit scenarios.
+Otherwise, nested descriptors allow more complex matching and rate limiting scenarios.

 ### Rate limit definition